-The Chief Financial Officer shall always ensure that investments are made at the best possible interest rate, having consideration for the risk in regard to both the financial institution as well as the investment product.
-Deposits shall be made only with registered deposit-taking institutions as approved by council from time to time.
+- (a) The Chief Financial Officer shall always ensure that investments are made at the best possible interest rate, having consideration for the risk in regard to both the financial institution as well as the investment product.
+Deposits shall be made only with registered deposit-taking institutions registered as a Bank according to Bank Act 94 of 1990 as approved by council from time to time. - (b) The Chief Financial Officer shall always take all reasonable and prudent steps consistent with the council investment policy and according to the standard of care set out in regulation 5 of investment regulations, to ensure that he or she places investment with credit worthy institutions registered as a bank according to Bank Act 94 0f 1990. - (c) The Chief Financial Officer must regularly monitor the municipal investment portfolio and when appropriate liquidate an investment that no longer has the minimum acceptable credit ratings.